Assistant Professor, English and Africana Studies

 Research, Scholarship or Creative/Artistic Interests

-I study 20th century and contemporary African American and American Literatures; Global Black Literature; Holocaust Literature; Genocide Literature; Literature of Human Rights Violations; and Comparative Race and Ethnic Studies to produce work that intertwines scholarship and activism and highlights how literature can combat genocide, its precursors, and its reverberations.
+I study twentieth-century and contemporary African American and American Literatures; Global Black Literature; Holocaust Literature; Genocide Literature; Human Rights Literature; and Comparative Race and Ethnicity Studies to produce work that intertwines scholarship and activism and highlights how literature can combat genocide, its precursors, and its reverberations.